 - propose the creation of, monitor and dissolve any committee, working group and task force, define their terms of reference, guide and coordinate their activities as necessary.
 All such groups will report to the Executive Committee and General Council on their programme of activities;

-- submit recommendations to the ICC Chairmanship and ICC nominations committee(s) concerning the WCF representation to the ICC Executive Board and other groups as necessary.
+- submit recommendations to the ICC Chairmanship and ICC Nominations and Human Resources Committee concerning the WCF representation on the ICC Executive Board and its committees as appropriate.

 4.2.5 The Executive Committee shall meet at least twice yearly, or when necessary on the initiative of the chair or at the written request of at least four of its members.

 Between these meetings, the Executive Committee shall delegate its functions to the Chair.

 However, in no case will the Chair exercise the functions of Executive Committee for a substantive issue without first polling the members by phone, fax, email, post or other means.

 A Transnational Chamber of Commerce is a group of chambers, representing chambers within a geographical region, economic grouping, cultural or language basis.